Crimson Commando: Frank Bohannan

-Crimson Commando was also a part of the Freedom Force mission to attempt to capture Cyclops and Marvel Girl who defeated Freedom Force.
-He also assisted the team's attempt to capture Rusty Collins which was thwarted by the New Mutants.
-He again fights Rusty and his girlfriend Skids, alongside Freedom Force; this time, they captured Rusty and Skids.
-With Freedom Force, he also pursued Cable who had escaped federal custody.

-Crimson Commando would be gravely wounded during a bungled mission in the Middle East.
-Freedom Force was sent to Kuwait City to rescue or kill physicist Reinhold Kurtzmann, but they encountered the Arabic super-team called Desert Sword.
-Teammate Super Sabre was killed, while Crimson Commando's right hand was severed by the "cutting wind" of Aminedi.
-Bohannan was seriously wounded, and Avalanche was forced to abandon Blob and Pyro in the desert to save his life.
-Bohannan was evacuated from Kuwait for hospitalization.
+Crimson Commando is gravely wounded during a bungled mission in the Middle East.
+Freedom Force is sent to Kuwait City to rescue or kill physicist Reinhold Kurtzmann, but encounter the Arabic super-team Desert Sword.
+Teammate Super Sabre is killed, while Crimson Commando's right hand is severed by Desert Sword member Aminedi.

-Bohannan next appeared having been turned into a cyborg going by the name of Cyborg X. He had been rebuilt by CARE LABS but a testing accident had caused him to malfunction bringing him into a confrontation with Spider-Man and Ghost Rider.
-Cyborg X would later assist Spider-Man in battling the Sinister Six but was believed to have been killed in an explosion at CARE LABS.
+Cyborg X, a cyborg soldier created by Care Labs, is implied to be Crimson Commando.
+A testing accident causes him to malfunction, bringing him into a confrontation with Spider-Man and Ghost Rider.
+Cyborg X later assists Spider-Man in battling the Sinister Six, but is apparently killed in an explosion.

-Now going by only the name Commando, Bohannan next appeared on a mission for Project Wideawake.
-He was teamed-up with his former Freedom Force teammate Avalanche to infiltrate the reclusive Empyrean's headquarters and put his operation out of commission.
-They were also ordered by a rogue government official to assassinate Polaris of X-Factor.

-Commando appears in the reality-altered House of M storyline serving as one of Magneto's royal guards.
-After this and M-Day, he lost his mutant powers.
-Without his powers, Bohannan begins to die.
-He kidnaps Hope Summers in an attempt to have the latter save him.
-Wolverine rescues Hope and decapitates Bohannan.
+Crimson Commando appears in the reality-altered House of M storyline serving as one of Magneto's royal guards.
+After this and M-Day, he loses his mutant powers.
+Without his powers, Crimson Commando begins to die.
+He kidnaps Hope Summers in an attempt to have her save him, but is killed by Wolverine.

+Bohannan was resurrected by the Five at some point during the Krakoan Age, which restored his lost limbs.
+He did not stay on Krakoa for long and later became the director of the Office of National Emergency.
+Bohannan opposes the X-Men, but believes that his actions are benefiting the United States.

 Second version

-A young, female, African-American version of Crimson Commando appeared very briefly as a member of Mystique's new Brotherhood of Mutants.
-Her name was never stated and her powers never exhibited, but Chris Claremont previously stated there would be a new versions of Super Sabre, Mastermind and Crimson Commando.
+An unnamed, female, African-American version of Crimson Commando appears briefly as a member of Mystique's new Brotherhood of Mutants.